 Always read the small print details before signing any documents.
 Please contact us if you require any clarification.

 In recent years, third parties such as Expo Guides, Fairguide, Construct Data Verlag, International Fairs Directory, Event Specialist and others have targeted exhibitors at major exhibitions for paid entries into show guides.
-These companies are NOT in any way affiliated with the Practical Classics Classic Car & Restoration Show, with discovery+ and they are NOT working on our behalf.
+These companies are NOT in any way affiliated with the Practical Classics Classic Car & Restoration Show and they are NOT working on our behalf.

 These companies use a misleading form, often with the show logo, which resembles an organiser’s free catalogue entry form.
 Exhibitors who sign and return the form for an entry in an online directory are contracted into a three-year, "non-retractable" agreement.
 Non-payment is then followed by aggressive debt collecting by recovery agents, including threats of legal action.